jeremyabbott/Presentations/FSharpForTheCSharp/slides/talk.md

     let sayHelloWorld () = printfn "Hello World"

-- sayHelloWorld is a function that has a domain of unit and a range of string (unit -> string)
+- sayHelloWorld is a function that has a domain of unit and a range of unit (unit -> unit)

 ---

 ### Tuples

-    let myTuple = ("1", 2, 3.0f) // string * int * float
+    let myTuple =
+        ("1", 2, 3.0f) // string * int * float

 - The most basic functional type
 - “functional types” refers to types common in functional programming